 Table of Contents

-- 2 The History of the SEC
+- 3 The History of the SEC

-- 3 Did the SEC Restore the Public’s Confidence?
+- 4 Did the SEC Restore the Public’s Confidence?

-- 4 What are Blue Sky Laws?
+- 5 What Are Blue Sky Laws?

-- 5 How the SEC Operates
+- 6 How Does the SEC Operate?

-- 6 What are Self-Regulatory Organizations?
+- 7 What Are Self-Regulatory Organizations?

-- 11 The SEC and Cryptocurrency
+- 10 The SEC and Cryptocurrency

-- 12 Conclusion
+- 11 Conclusion

-- 13 Identity.com
+- 12 Identity.com

-The investment bubbles on Wall Street contributed significantly to the great depression of 1930.
-It is historically known as the Wall Street crash; brokers sold worthless stocks to the investing public with the hope of “getting rich quick.”
 A few years later, it all came crashing down.
 When America entered the Great Depression, it experienced one of its worst economic downturns, leading to the highest unemployment rates in its history.
 This experience made investors perceive the securities market as unfair to the poor, causing many to lose confidence in the stock market.

 There were many difficult questions facing the United States: How can security markets be regulated effectively?
 How will investors be protected?
 How can rules guide broker activities?
 These questions led to the creation of the Securities and Exchange Commission.

-What is the Securities and Exchange Commission (SEC)?
+What Is the Securities and Exchange Commission (SEC)?

 The History of the SEC